insideout10/wordlift-docs/docs/key-concepts.rst

 **Reconciling** entities we store in our own vocabulary with entities available elsewhere provides computers with an unambiguous way to identify the things we're talking about.

 *[Apple]* in a specific article might refer to a rather typical British psychedelic-pop group rather than to a World famous computer company or the forbidden fruit.
-This becomes important when third party applications like search engine need to provide valuable content for users searching for articles on *[Apple]* the psychedelic-pop band and not the other two *Apples*.
+This becomes important when third party applications like search engines need to provide valuable content for users searching for articles on *[Apple]* the psychedelic-pop band and not the other two *Apples*.

-Reconciling entities means providing unambiguous descriptions of the *entities* with describe in our contents.
+Reconciling entities means providing computers with unambiguous indentifications of the *entities* we talk about.

 Semantic Fingerprint
 _____________
-As result of the semantic annotation of portions of the texts we write (i.e. *[Europe Day]*, *[Thubten Gyatso]* or *[Apple]*) a unique linked indentifier is added.
+As result of the semantic annotation of portions of the text we write a *unique linked indentifier* is added to the HTML code.
 This identifier is known as **semantic fingerprint**.

 Annotating contents, also known as *semantic enrichment* or *lifting*, creates metadata that computers can understand.